Mongolia

 Mongolia Taimen Camp

 Situated on nice stretches of river in the remote outback of Mongolia, the three strategically-located Taimen Camps enable anglers to access over 120 combined miles of river by jet boats.
 These remote camps have very limited access to the outside world, which enhances the fishery and the adventure.
-Each camp has gers (yurts), a dining lodge, a bathhouse, a shower facility, and two masseuses and are the most comfortable fishing camps in Mongolia.
-An on-site generator supplies 110-volt electricity for charging video cameras, satellite phones, etc. There is no cell phone reception; however, they have satellite phones.
+Each camp has gers (yurts), a dining lodge, a bathhouse, a shower facility, and two masseuses, and are the most comfortable fishing camps in Mongolia.
+An on-site generator supplies 110-volt electricity for charging video cameras, satellite phones, etc. There is no cell phone reception.
+Satellite calls from Camp are $2.00 per minute.

 Mongolia Dining Room